Broncos, Seahawks tackled by media at pre-Super Bowl event

-NEWARK, New Jersey (Reuters) - A noisy marching band, costumed characters and a 9-year-old reporter were among hundreds of journalists and football fans that filled a Newark, New Jersey, arena on Tuesday for the media scrum that marks the kick-off of Super Bowl week.
+NEWARK, N.J., Jan 28 (Reuters) - A marching band, costumed characters and an 9-year-old reporter were among hundreds of journalists and football fans that filled a Newark, New Jersey, arena on Tuesday for the media scrum that marks the kick-off of Super Bowl week.

-Denver Broncos and Seattle Seahawks players and coaches fielded questions from how they would handle the frigid temperatures to what Winter Olympics sport they would play if they weren’t in the NFL.
-For Seattle defensive lineman Michael Bennett it would be curling, he said.
+Players and coaches from the Denver Broncos and Seattle Seahawks fielded questions on everything from their hotel accommodations in Jersey City, New Jersey, to their favorite poetry, and, of course, Sunday’s big championship game.

-Fans wanting to get near the elite athletes paid $28.50 to sit above the arena floor to watch the event unfold.
+For the fans who paid $28.50 to sit above the arena floor to watch the event, it was their best hope of getting near the elite athletes.

 “This is the closest I’ll get to the players, because I‘m not going to the game,” said Michael Kenney, 38, a police officer who lives in Brick, New Jersey, sporting an orange Broncos jersey.
 “I‘m hoping to get some autographs.”

-Costumed superheroes and historical characters mingled with international media and NFL cheerleaders, as the Rutgers University band played “Eye of the Tiger.”
+Costumed superheroes and historical characters mingled with a crowd that included NFL cheerleaders, as the Rutgers University band played “Eye of the Tiger.”

-Broncos head coach John Fox said he was confident they would get through the day and then re-focus on preparing for the game.
+Broncos head coach John Fox, whose players were first to be introduced to the crowd, said he was confident they would get through the day and then return their focus to preparing for the game.

 “Most of these guys have been exposed to working with the media,” Fox said.
 “Maybe not quite in this volume, but these guys all follow the game, they have watched many media days and Super Bowls and I think it’s a neat experience.”

-Among those firing off questions at Fox was a boy who had been chosen NFL Play 60 Super Kid in an online contest.
-He thrust a microphone at the coach and asked how quickly he should run the game ball out onto the field on Sunday night.
+Among those firing off questions at Fox were a boy who had been chosen NFL Play 60 Super Kid in an online contest.
+He thrust a microphone at the coach.
+How quickly should he run the game ball out onto the field on Sunday night, he wanted to know.

 “As fast as you need to go to be safe,” Fox said.
 “We don’t want you getting hurt or doing a face plant.
 Be under control, but be efficient.”

-The boy, Thomas Brown of Virginia Beach, said he was happy to get a chance to talk to the coach but had no plans to become a reporter when he grows up.
+The boy, Thomas Brown of Virginia Beach, said he was happy to get a chance to talk to the coach but had no plans of becoming a reporter when he grows up.
 Asked what he wanted to be, he replied: “A player, probably.”

-Seattle wide receiver Golden Tate turned the tables on the media, filming the TV crews packed around him with a small camera clipped to the brim of his cap.
-He said he planned to make a film for his fans.

-“I want to edit it out and make a really good video, to say thank you for all the support that you have given us,” Tate said.
-“This is special, this is something that a lot of people have dreamed about.”

 Broncos cornerback Champ Bailey said he was eager to get back to practice sessions and studying the style of the Seahawks, who were due to face the crowd later on Tuesday.